 - Copies of pay stubs;

 - A copy of your employer’s vacation policy, if applicable;

 When We Receive Your Complaint

-- Issuing a private right of action so that you may pursue your wages through a civil lawsuit;
+- Issuing a private right of action letter to you so that you may pursue your unpaid wages and other damages through a civil lawsuit against your employer;

-- Issuing a citation against your employer, ordering your employer to pay restitution and penalties.
+- Issuing a civil citation against your employer, ordering your employer to pay restitution and penalties.

 - Seeking criminal charges against your employer.

-If the Attorney General's Office files criminal charges against your employer for violations of the labor laws, you will be subpoenaed to court as a witness for the Commonwealth.
+If the Attorney General's Office files criminal charges against your employer for violations of the wage and hour laws, you may be subpoenaed to court as a witness for the Commonwealth.
 An assistant attorney general will contact you in advance of the court date to explain the court process and review the case with you.

-The Attorney General's Office may issue civil citations to employers for violations of the wage and hour laws in Massachusetts, including but not limited to those concerning the payment of wages, the minimum wage, overtime, prevailing wage, pay stub and record keeping, tip pooling, independent contractor, and retaliation laws.
-A civil citation may be mailed or hand-delivered to an employer.
-A citation can include an order for a business to rectify all infractions, as well as repay restitution to one or more employees.
-A civil penalty up to $25,000 may also be imposed.
+The Attorney General's Office may issue civil citations to employers for violations of the wage and hour laws in Massachusetts, including but not limited to those concerning the payment of wages, the minimum wage, overtime, prevailing wages, pay stubs and record keeping, tip pooling, independent contractor misclassification, and retaliation.
+A citation can order a business to rectify all infractions, as well as pay restitution to one or more employees.
+A civil penalty may also be imposed.

-If you wish to file your own lawsuit, you have the right to do so 90 days after filing a complaint with this office, you may sue your employer in civil court for your wages, with the possibility of triple damages, costs and attorney's fees.
+If you wish to file your own lawsuit, you have the right to do so 90 days after having filed a complaint with this office.
+If you prevail, you are entitled to recover treble damages (meaning three times the amount of wages you are owed), litigation costs and attorneys’ fees.
 You may also request written permission from the Attorney General's Office to proceed before the end of the 90-day waiting period.